 The Privacy, Data Protection and Cybersecurity Law Review: Russia

 In 2007, Russia adopted a major law regulating data privacy issues, Federal Law No. 152-FZ on Personal Data dated 27 July 2006 (the Personal Data Law).
-The Personal Data Law covers almost all aspects of data protection, for example, what is considered personal data, what types of data can be collected and processed, how and in what cases data can be collected and processed, and what technical and organisational measures must be applied by companies or individuals that collect data.
+The Personal Data Law covers almost all aspects of data protection: what is considered personal data, what types of data can be collected and processed, how and in what cases can data be collected and processed, and what technical and organisational measures must be applied by companies or individuals that collect data.
 Unlike European law, the Personal Data Law does not distinguish between data controllers and data processors.
-Therefore, any individual or entity working with personal data is considered a personal data operator and thus falls under the regulation of the Personal Data Law.
+Therefore, any individual or entity working with personal data is considered a personal data operator and is thus governed by the Personal Data Law.
 There are also several specific regulations, mainly covering the technical side of data processing and to a certain extent clarifying the provisions of the Personal Data Law.
-Such regulations are issued by the Russian government, the Russian data protection authority (i.e., the Federal Service for Supervision in the Sphere of Communication, Information Technology and Mass Communications (DPA)) or the authorities responsible for various security issues in Russia, such as the Federal Service for Technical and Export Control (FSTEK) or the Federal Security Service (FSB).
+Such regulations are issued by the Russian government, the Russian data protection authority (the Federal Service for Supervision in the Sphere of Communication, Information Technology and Mass Communications (DPA)) or the authorities responsible for various security issues in Russia, such as the Federal Service for Technical and Export Control (FSTEK) or the Federal Security Service (FSB).

 Since 2007, data privacy has never been a topic of intense discussion or major enforcement.
 However, this changed rather dramatically in 2014.
 The general approach of the government to privacy became fairly protectionist.
 In 2014, the Russian parliament adopted amendments to the Personal Data Law (that then became known as the Data Localisation Law) that require data operators that collect Russian citizens' personal data to store and process such personal data using databases located in Russia.
 The Data Localisation Law was highly criticised by business and the media but nevertheless came into force on 1 September 2015.
 While this law generated a great deal of profit for Russian data centres, it also created high costs for ordinary businesses, which needed to redesign their data storage infrastructure.